marano/blog/_posts/2014-07-25-measuring-production-code-coverage-with-coverband.markdown

 simple to spot but on a real world medium / large sized Rails application it probably won't ;)

-## Setting up coverband for our app
+## Setting up Coverband for our app

 The coverage data will be stored on [redis](http://redis.io/) so make sure you have it running on your machine to try things out and also on the production environment so you can collect the data.
 For my tests, I chose to use the [Redis To Go](https://addons.heroku.com/redistogo) Heroku addon on its free plan.

+* redis free addon limitations (no backup, storage capacity....)

 With redis in place, we can then add the gem reference to our `Gemfile` and `bundle install` it:

 {% highlight ruby linenos %}
-# We don't need coverband on the test env, so we'll just require it when needed
+# We don't need Coverband on the test env, so we'll just require it when needed
 gem 'coverband', '1.0.0', require: false
 {% endhighlight %}

 After installing the gem, there are a few things we need to do before collecting data and generating reports.

-First we'll have to configure coverband options using its [config file](https://github.com/danmayer/coverband#configure-coverband-options).
+First we'll have to configure Coverband options using its [config file](https://github.com/danmayer/coverband#configure-coverband-options).
 There are a few options we can set but the ones I found out to be the most important ones are described on the [config provided with the legacy blog app](https://github.com/fgrehm/legacy-blog-app/blob/master/config/coverband.rb).
 For the purpose of my experiments I've set up the most "aggressive" settings but